rodrigomfguedes/pharma-backend/README.md

 The application should start and you should be able to access it at [http://localhost:8000](http://localhost:8000) in your browser.

 Access the /docs endpoint to retrieve all the available endpoints

+### OpenAI key

+Setup your OpenAI key in a .env file within the project root.

+Example:
+OPENAI_API_KEY=sk-proj-aW3LABKhJd4...